ShresthRao/Tablet-Project/README.md

 ## Bill of Materials (BOM)

 * Note: All prices are in USD.
 Production and assembly files contain additional specs where applicable.
-* Note: Bom for Item 4: JLCPCB Custom Manufactured PCB is in /Production/assembly/Custom Tablet_bom_raw.csv , /Production/assembly/Custom Tablet_jlcpcb_bom.csv
+* Note: Bom for Item 4: JLCPCB Custom Manufactured PCB is in /Production/assembly/Custom Tablet_bom_raw.csv, /Production/assembly/Custom Tablet_jlcpcb_bom.csv

 ### Purchased Components